cozylife/hass_cozylife_local_pull/README.md

 ### TODO
-- Compatible with python3.9
 - Sending broadcasts regularly has reached the ability to discover devices at any time
+- Support sensor device

 ### PROGRESS
-- TCP reconnect
+- None